-Like so many others I have been missing the activities I used to do prior to the pandemic and at times have felt like I’m at a loss for things to do, especially with my kids!
+Like so many others I have been missing the activities I used to do prior to the pandemic and at times have felt at a loss for things to do around the house, especially with my kids!

-When you’re forced to stay home the days can feel monotonous, so I thought why not help others combat the feeling of ‘ground hog day’ by writing a post dedicated to easy DIY decorating ideas that you can do in the comfort of your own home no matter what size space you live in.
+When you’re forced to stay home the days can feel long and monotonous, so I thought why not help others combat the feeling of ‘ground hog day’ by writing a post dedicated to easy DIY decorating ideas that you can do in the comfort of your own home no matter what size space you live in.

 Repurpose old vases/planters/bowls

 Do you have a “less than lovely” vase your grandma gave you that you’re not sure what to do with?
 It’s time to dig it out of the cupboard and re-purpose it.

 An easy way to bring old ceramics back to life is to paint them.
 This can be done using any type of chalk paint such as Rust-Oleum Chalked Ultra Matt Paint which comes in both paint form or spray can for easy application.

 The process is fairly easy, make sure the surface of the item you’re painting is clean, give it a light sand and away you go.
 To create a more textured finish you can also try using a textured paste such as Boyle 250ml LENi Texture Paste

 Remember it’s not just vases that can be re-purposed, you can give many other decor items a new lease on life such as bowls, planter pots and picture frames.